Visiting Teacher Service

 • The child may have other disabilities, but their primary disability must be visual.

-The Visiting Teachers will work with a child in their home, pre-school, primary school, special school, secondary school, specialised unit or University/College (as a backup to the Disability Officer found in each University).
-The Visiting Teacher can advise parents and schools about the best methods of modifying the environment/ educational materials for their child and will be actively involved in the request for Reasonable Accommodations in State Examinations.
+The Visiting Teachers will work with a child in their home, pre-school, primary school, special school, and secondary school.
+The Visiting Teacher can advise parents and schools about the best methods of modifying the environment/ educational materials for their child and will be actively involved in the request for RACE (Reasonable Accommodations in Certificate Examinations).
 They work in conjunction with other agencies to ensure the best possible education for the child.

 Frequency of visits depend upon the child’s level of vision.
 Blind children, by the nature of their total lack of eyesight will receive more visits than a child with a less pronounced visual loss.
 Some children will have weekly visits while others may have term or annual visits.